celestiaorg/celestia-app/app/benchmarks/results.md

 This document contains the results of the benchmarks defined under `app/benchmarks`.

-The benchmarks were run on a Macbook Pro M3 MAX with 48GB RAM.
+The benchmarks were run on a Macbook Pro M3 MAX with 16 cores 48GB RAM.

 The benchmarks will be run using an in memory DB, then a local db, goleveldb.